 Charley looked over her shoulder.
 Another biker, in an odd-shaped helmet and a black leather vest, ducked out of their aisle.
-She swallowed but it didn't ease the tight feeling in her chest.
+She swallowed, but it didn't ease the tight feeling in her chest.
 Hannah's right.
 They're following us.
 They saw us on the street and came into the store after us.
 Why?
 Would he have grabbed Hannah if I hadn't found her?
 Her heart pounded.
 What if they have something to do with my missing memory?

 That last thought ended the shopping trip.
 After paying for what they got, she quickly loaded groceries and child into the Corolla while keeping a wary eye on the automatic doors.
 Movement down the street caught her attention.
 Another biker swung his legs down off the handlebars of his purple Fatboy and sat up straight.
-He wore the same type of helmet that the other two inside did.
+He wore the same type of helmet that the two inside did.
 A red, blue, and black chestplate was fitted over his grey shirt.
-And if the proportions of the bike were right, he was practically seven-foot-tall.
-He and his bike were parked next to two more bikes: a black-and-chrome Softail and the red racing bike (who's make she couldn't readily identify) that had jumped the car.
+And if the proportions of the bike were right, he was practically seven feet tall.
+He and his bike were parked next to two more bikes: a black-and-chrome Softail and the red racing bike (whose make she couldn't readily identify) that had jumped the car.
 But just looking at those bikes conjured up images of parts, engine details, and weapon systems.
 I've worked on those bikes.

 Charley slammed the car door shut.
 Her hands gripped the steering wheel so tightly her knuckles blanched.
 But the Last Chance is gone, has been gone for four years.
 Jack would've said if I worked in another garage.
 So I couldn't have worked on those bikes.
 But how come I know them so well?

 She slowly eased into the flow of traffic, keeping one mirror fixed on those bikes.
 The other two bikers exited the store and, after a hasty consultation, they jumped on their bikes and moved into the traffic lane.
-Who are these guys and why are they following me?
+Who are these guys, and why are they following me?

 She turned a corner.
 The bikers followed, a few car-lengths behind.
 They are following me!
 Well, I'm not going to show them the way back to the apartment until I know why they're after us.
 She turned the car again and rode up the ramp onto the freeway.
 By the time she got in the furthest left lane of the overpass, the three bikers had merged into the flow of traffic.

 Hannah peered out of the windows of the back seat, twisting in her booster seat.
-"Mommy, where are we going?"
+"Mommy, where we going?"

 "We're losing those guys.
 Hang on."
 Charley shot down the left-side offramp.
 This offramp had an easy U-turn lane to head back in the freeway's other direction.
 She floored the accelerator.
-The car weaned from the left to the right lane.
+The car wove from the left to the right lane.
 The car shot down the next offramp, crossed under the freeway, and headed toward Lake Michigan.
 Stopping at the red light, she looked over her shoulder at the freeway in the sky.
 The three bikers shot past the offramp she just took.
 "Bye-bye boys."